 There are some common themes in all of the messages I receive in this category.
-They all tell me that their spouse would be better off without them.
+Many all tell me that their spouse would be better off without them.
 They all speak of interest in another man or woman.
-They all seem hesitant to speak to their spouse.
+And perhaps most telling, they all seem hesitant to speak to their spouse.

 And most of all, the attention is focused outside of the marriage.

 Well, then, it’s no wonder the marriage is floundering.
 How can you expect a marriage to flourish when your efforts are spent elsewhere?
 Before you diagnose your marriage with a fatal case of failure to thrive, feed it.
 Nurture it.
 Give your marriage the attention you’re giving your escape plans.

 Your intentions drive your attentions.
 If you’re committed to leaving, your focus will be on your exit.

 So, before you call it quits, make staying your intention.
 At least for a while.